Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snowflake-configs.md

 **Installing packages:** Snowpark supports several popular packages via Anaconda.
 Refer to the [complete list](https://repo.anaconda.com/pkgs/snowflake/) for more details.
 Packages are installed when your model is run.
 Different models can have different package dependencies.
 If you use third-party packages, Snowflake recommends using a dedicated virtual warehouse for best performance rather than one with many concurrent users.

-**Python version:** To specify a different python version, use the following configuration:
+**Python version:** To specify a different Python version, use the following configuration:

 ```python
 def model(dbt, session):